Quick Start

 - Examples — real-world query patterns organized by use case

-- Installation — build from source, shell completions, and the MCP binary
+#[cfg]filtering, generated-symbol tracking, and the macro-expansion cache - Installation — build from source, shell completions, and the MCP/LSP/daemon binaries

 - Configuration — tune sqry with the config file and environment variables